 These soft skills aren’t so soft after all.

-Soft skills are hard to learn.
 There are few dedicated tracks in formal education systems specifically teaching soft skills, yet they’re the skills hiring managers look for in candidates, according to the latest LinkedIn research.
 In that same report, 92 percent of talent professionals said soft skills matter as much or more than hard skills when they hire.

-Soft skills require continuous improvement.
 You shouldn’t expect to climb the corporate ladder by communicating with future managers the same way you learned to communicate with your initial manager at the first job you ever got.
 And if you’re still working with your team the same way after several years, you probably haven’t helped your team advance in any way.

-Soft skills are transferable.
 No matter where you work or what situation you’re in, effective communication, time management, and problem-solving skills will help you get stuff done.
 As a bakery owner, would you rather hire someone who knows how to bake chocolate soufflé like the back of their hand but can’t seem to communicate with any customer who walks through the door, or someone who is an effective, transparent communicator and tells you that they don’t know how to bake certain pastries but are willing to learn it?
 I would say nine times out of ten, the communicator sees more success throughout their career.

 Soft skills are hard to learn, they require practice, and they are crucial for professional success, so we should stop referring to interpersonal skills as soft.
 They’re not soft.
 They’re hard, human skills—skills we need at this job, and the next, and the one after that.